Close Menu

 Crime Rates in Zanzibar

 According to the Tanzanian government’s crime statistics, the overall crime rate in Zanzibar has been decreasing in recent years.
 However, petty theft and burglary remain significant concerns, particularly in tourist areas.
 Visitors to the island are advised to take precautions to protect themselves and their belongings, such as using reputable taxi services, keeping valuables secure, and being aware of their surroundings.
-(See Also: Is It Safe To Visit Solomon Islands?
-Discover The Truth)
+(See Also: Is it Safe to Visit Kedarnath in July?
+Weather Conditions and Risks)

 The following table provides an overview of the crime rates in Zanzibar: